Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 The music ends, and they both keep dancing, entirely removed from the situation as if it were all a game to them.
 One can only be serious so many hours in the day, after all, and then you need to dance with your arch nemesis of several millennia to blow off some steam.
 After all, it’s not like you really care that much anyway, and he’s not such a bad guy when you get over the whole “killing your family” thing.

 It’s taken Order a very, very long time by human standards to accept this: to realize that there are simply some people and some relationships in life that transcend hatred, surpass romance, and ascend to the very furthest reaches of what a person can accept as possible between two people.
-She doesn’t forgive him, she doesn’t think she’s capable of doing that, but only so much blood can be squeezed out of a single wound before there’s nothing left.
+She doesn’t forgive him, she doesn’t think she’s capable of doing that, but only so much blood can be squeezed out of a single wound until there truly is nothing left, she thinks.

 The two pass one another and strike a dramatic finishing pose.
 Never in history has this happened; it just felt right.
 No knight or overlord is watching, just a bunch of nerdy cultists who are all probably too-high on mist weed to understand the difference between today and yesterday.